Code-Institute-Submissions/wedding-photography/README.md

 Code for testimonal lines with font awesome was taken from here: https://stackoverflow.com/questions/39129052/add-font-awesome-icon-in-middle-of-horizontal-line

-Inspiration for README file was taken from Code Institue README template https://github.com/Code-Institute-Solutions/readme-template
+Inspiration for README file was taken from Code Institute README template https://github.com/Code-Institute-Solutions/readme-template

 Inspiration for README file was also taken from Anna Greaves presentation and template on how to do a README.md